 Playing it in 2020, the intro movie is still kinda amusing even with its juvenile 90s humour: the two robots act like they’re in a deleted scene from American Pie, waking up drunk and having to obey General Zod’ strict orders.

 Every other sequence is much less funny, ending up being downright repetitive.
-In a recent interview, Mike Montgomery, designer, said the humour and cutscenes were added at a later stage, just for the game to be shipped on a CD-Rom.
-Otherwise, “the whole game could be released on two floppies!” said Montgomery, so I guess it makes sense that there’s basically no plot to speak of and the humour is juvenile and lazy.
+In a recent interview, Mike Montgomery, designer, said the humour and cutscenes were added at a later stage, in order for the game to “make sense” to come out on a CD-Rom.
+Otherwise, “the whole game could be released on two floppies!” said Montgomery, so I guess it makes sense that there’s basically no plot to speak of and the humour is juvenile and pretty lazy.

-Sometimes, after you complete a level, you’re rewarded with a cutscene with the two soldiers from the intro, that you’re not controlling in the levels anyway, travelling between the maps and bickering with each other.
+Sometimes, after completing a level, the player is rewarded with a cutscene with the two soldiers from the intro, that are nowhere to be found in the levels anyway, travelling between the maps and bickering with each other.

-After you’ve tried a map ten times and the only reward for completing it is a 40 seconds unfunny repetitive cutscene, persevering becomes kind of a moot point since you’ll be watching them over and over again.
+After trying a map ten times and having as the only reward for completing it, a 40 seconds unfunny repetitive cutscene, persevering becomes kind of a moot point.

 Also the player already knows what’s in store: bigger maps, same frustrating gameplay.

-Z was converted for Playstation, Saturn then recently what’s left of Bitmap Brothers “reworked” it to run on Android and iPad.
+Z was converted for Sony Playstation and Sega Saturn; recently, what’s left of the Bitmap Brothers “reworked” it to run on Android and iPad.

-Unfortunately for PC owners, the “remaster” you will find on steam leaves much to be desired.
+Unfortunately for PC owners, the “remaster” found on Steam leaves much to be desired.

-As we all know, distilling a whole genre down to its core components may sometimes be the key to success, but the resulting game must be slickly designed, the controls fluid and, above all, it must be fun from the minute you get your hands on it.
+Distilling a whole genre down to its core components may sometimes be the key to success, but the resulting game must be slickly designed, the controls fluid and, above all, it must be fun from the get-go.

-Still, as the spoiler warned you, there’s something about Z that prevents me from staying mad at it.
+Still, as I mentioned a couple of paragraphs ago, there’s something about Z that prevents me from staying mad at it.

 There’s something honest about its slapdash juvenile humour and lackadaisical attempt at frenetic RTS gameplay.
 It shows its heart as a product of people that began their career in the early 90s, when games were far from perfect but still very straightforward and open hearted.
 It is not a particularly memorable game, as we have noticed, but it is one I often revisit with a half hearted smile.
 I sure wish I could find it more fun than I usually do, or that I could bring myself to complete it but… alas, it is not apparently going to happen anytime soon.